Pet Restrictions in Effect March 15 through Labor Day

 Late-night ferries to and from some of the Fire Island communities can provide a small window of opportunity to experience the island's night sky, but you have to carefully watch your time.
 Logistical details are a major part of life on Fire Island.

 You may drive to either end of Fire Island, where parking is available at Smith Point County Park and at Robert Moses State Park.
 However, these parking lots may close sooner than you would like in order to watch the night sky.
-Again, paying attention to logistical details can help avoid problems that could put a damper on your enjoyment of the park.

 Did You Know?